Holliday Nature Preserve Association in Wayne County, Michigan

 Contact us

 The Holliday Nature Preserve Association (HNPA) was organized in 1988 and consists of volunteers dedicated to the William P. Holliday Forest & Wildlife Preserve.
-This year marks our 20th anniversary.

 The Preserve a place of beauty and tranquility within the most populous county in our state.
 Like Arthur Richardson who donated the funds for the Preserve, in memory of his uncle William P. Holliday, we seek to nurture a greater appreciation of this unique local natural resource by hosting walks for families, groups and individuals.